 Space will allow for cultural dance, music, and art displays as well as a lobby restaurant and bar space.
 Constructed with translucent marble and glass, even people outside the building will be able to see the glow of the theater lights inside.

 On the floor of the former New York Times Building, the 23,000 square-foot space is the new home to Gulliver’s Gate.
 It took a whole slew of engineers and designers to replicate the phenomenal view of the Big Apple, not to mention it took 358 days to create.

-The metropolis exhibit, opened on May 9, features miniature 3-D models of the city, including more than 300 tiny buildings and over 1,000 model train cars.
+The metropolis exhibit features miniature 3-D models of the city, including more than 300 tiny buildings and over 1,000 model train cars.